 Usually, the application development process consists of similar common phases: planning, design, set of features, testing and deployment.
 You can read more about it here.

 Educational apps are not different.
 They may include the most different features and learning modules, but the most common features every educational application development team should foresee are:

 Though creativity cannot be taught, it can certainly be nurtured.
 Find a routine that works for you.
 Routines can be positive if they reinforce a healthy, creative mindset; they can be counterproductive if they actually keep you from being creative.

 While breaking your routine once in a while to force new ways of thinking is good, what if growing/learning/experiencing new things was built into your routine as a given?
 The people who speak negatively about routine have probably not developed a routine that puts them on a path of internal growth.

 The key is to discover creative rituals that put you in a more creative mindset.

 The most significant part of the education app user community is students.
 They should have an ability to have a personal page with information about who they are, what faculty or grade they belong to, what classes they take, what assignments are due, and access to their grades (if it can also show the approximate GPA, that’d be awesome).

 To develop this feature your education app developers will need from 115 to 140 hours.

 Show users the sudden changes in the timetable based on classes they take or teach in case of lecturers.

-Surely every class or course should have its separate page with a detailed plan, lectures, schedule, assignments, information about lecturer themselves, a list of students attending and any other essential information.
+Surely, every class or course should have its own separate page with a detailed plan, lectures, schedule, assignments, information about the lecturer themselves, a list of students attending and any other essential information.